Westo48/clash-discord/README.md

   - ### _clan options_
     - options for clan commands
     - `clan_role` - mention a role linked to a clan to get that clan's information
+      - _if no clan role is specified, then the user's active player's clan will be used_
     - `tag` - specify a clan's tag for that clan's information
+      - _if no tag is specified, then the user's active player's clan will be used_

   - clan info
     - displays clan information